adeboyed/TweetPoll/README.md

 ## Main pages
-/index.php : Main page of the website /processInput.php : Where all the magic happens :)
+/index.php : Main page of the website

+/processInput.php : Where all the magic happens :)

 /config.php : Database details

+## Special functions

+http://tweetpoll.co/topic1/topic2/ will search for topic1 and topic2, up to 5 topics, allowing for easier sharing of the url.